MONO MEALS

 4. IT WILL BE A LOT HARDER TO OVEREAT

-If you only eat one type of food at a time, and you chew it slowly and focus on the taste and texture of what you are eating, your body will clearly let you know when it is time to stop eating by altering your tastebuds.
+If you only eat one type of food at a time, your body will let you know when it is time to stop eating by altering your tastebuds so that what you are eating will stop tasting good.

-For example, avocados are high in fat, and if I eat one avocado by itself, it will taste like cheese and I will enjoy eating it, but if I try to eat two avocados, the second one will taste more like butter to me, and even if you are someone who likes putting butter on things, you probably wouldn't want to eat a stick of butter by itself as a "mono meal".
+For example, avocados are high in fat, and if I eat one it will taste kind of like cheese to me, but if I try to eat two avocados, the second one will taste more like butter.
+And even if you are someone who likes putting butter on things, you probably wouldn't want to eat a stick of butter by itself as a "mono meal".

-So if I eat avocados as a "mono meal", my body will clearly let me know that one is enough, but if I mash up a bunch of avocados and make "guacamole", and then I eat the guacamole with a bag of salty corn chips, I could probably eat 3 or 4 avocados before they stopped tasting good to me.
+So if I eat an avocado by itself, my body will clearly let me know that one is enough, and I won't be able to eat a second one without it starting to taste unpleasant.
+But if I make "guacamole" by mashing up a bunch of avocados and adding spicy ingredients to them, and then I eat it with a bag of salty chips, I could probably eat 3 or 4 avocados worth of guacamole before it stoped tasting good to me.

-Different foods digest differently, and when we consume a lot of different foods at the same time, it creates a lot of internal confusion, which results in there being a delay in the time that it takes for us to get the internal message that it's time to stop eating.
+Different foods can require different internal environments to be properly digested, so if we consume a lot of different foods at the same time it can create a lot of internal confusion and even "chaos", and there can be a big delay in the time that it takes for us to get the signals from our body that we've had enough and that it's time to stop eating.

-It's easy to settle for foods that aren't the best quality when they are mixed together with lots of other ingredients or have artificial flavors added to them.
+It's easy to settle for foods that aren't good quality when they are mixed together with so many other ingredients that you can barely taste them, or if they have artificial flavors added to them that make them taste a lot better than they actually do.

-But once you attempt to eat a meal of nothing but unripe bananas, or nothing but tomatoes that taste like cardboard, you will never want to have that experience again, and you will naturally start seeking out better quality foods to nourish yourself with.
+But once you try to eat a meal of nothing but sour unripe oranges or nothing but out-of-season tomatoes that taste like cardboard, you will never want to have that experience again, and you will go out of your way to make sure that they are better quality the next time you eat them, and the more you do this the better and better foods will start to taste.